 FreeNAS 10GbE (10Gbase-T) NIC Top Picks

-10Gbase-T is popular because it is backwards compatible with 1GbE networks.
+10Gbase-T is popular because it is backward compatible with 1GbE networks.
 Here is our list of top picks for 10Gbase-T FreeNAS network cards:

 - Best: Chelsio T520-BT